AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/customizing-content-fragment-models.md

       This node contains all the data types currently supported in the model editor.
 For more information on how to configure the data types, see [Customizing Data Types for Content Fragment Models](/help/sites-developing/customizing-content-fragment-model-data-types.md).
       -->

-   * Todos os tipos de dados renderizados têm duas tags de script que, quando instanciadas, formarão a visualização (o componente renderizado no lado esquerdo) e a guia **Propriedades** , que define as propriedades que um usuário pode definir para um determinado componente.
+   * Todos os tipos de dados renderizados têm duas tags de script que, quando instanciadas, formarão a visualização (o componente renderizado no lado esquerdo) e a guia **Propriedades**, que define as propriedades que um usuário pode definir para um determinado componente.

 >[!CAUTION]
 >
->Você não ***deve*** alterar nada no `/libs` caminho.
+>Você ***deve*** não alterar nada no caminho `/libs`.
 >
->Isso ocorre porque o conteúdo do é substituído na próxima vez que você atualizar sua instância (e pode ser substituído quando você aplicar uma correção ou um pacote de recursos). `/libs`
+>Isso ocorre porque o conteúdo de `/libs` é substituído na próxima vez que você atualizar sua instância (e pode ser substituído quando você aplicar uma correção ou um pacote de recursos).

 <!-- Please uncomment when files are used
 The properties on the right side define a form that is submitted directly into JCR under `/conf`; see the path in the example [Structure of a Model](/help/sites-developing/customizing-content-fragment-models.md#structure-of-a-model).